Circus is coming to town this Sunday

 “Although the Rotary Club is fairly new to the community, we have already made our mark with our inaugural Earth Day Event, and are proud to closely follow that with the Circus,” she continued.

-O’Loughlin adds that this one-ring circus guarantees all seats within 40 feet of the action, and that the midway portion of the occasion will offer a variety of family fun, delicious treats and circus souvenirs.
+O’Loughlin adds that the circus guarantees all seats within 40 feet of the action, and that the midway portion of the occasion will offer a variety of family fun, delicious treats and circus souvenirs.

 “Culpepper and Merriweather prides itself not only on its wonderful show, but on the extreme care they take in tending to the circus animals,” she also advised.